oiva/oiva.github.io/about/index.markdown

 messenger back in the day), and good beers.</p>

 <p>I work for a Finnish insurance company <a href="https://www.popvakuutus.fi">POP Vakuutus</a> and do a bunch of
 hobby projects on the side.
-Because why watch TV if you can code, am I right?</p>
+One of them is <a href="https://infotoggle.com">InfoToggle</a>, a tool geared for ecommerce websites to quickly update customer messaging without updating the website.</p>

 <h3>Contact me</h3>
 <div class="vcard">